Quick test interpretation

 Artifact | Monoclonal immunoglobulins (causing precipitation out of solution) |

-Iatrogenic | Diuretics, corticosteroids, phosphate-binding antacids |
+Iatrogenic | Diuretics, corticosteroids (diuresis), phosphate-binding antacids |

 ↓ intestinal absorption | Enteral tube feeding (cats), hypovitaminosis D (rare cause) |

-Transcellular shifts | Alkalemia due to respiratory alkalosisInsulin or glucose, hypothermia |
+Transcellular shifts | Alkalemia due to respiratory alkalosis, insulin, hypothermia |

-↑ Loss | Renal: renal disease, hyperparathyroidism, urolithiasis (ruminants), diuresis (osmotic or solute), phosphatonins, hyperadrenocorticism (dogs) GI: diarrhea, vomiting |
+↑ Loss | Renal: Renal disease, hyperparathyroidism, urolithiasis (loss via saliva in ruminants), diuresis (osmotic or solute), phosphatonins (urinary loss), hyperadrenocorticism (dogs) GI: Diarrhea, vomiting |

-Idiopathic | Hepatic lipidosis (cat) |
+Unknown cause | Hepatic lipidosis (cat) |

-Interpret with: | Calcium, urea nitrogen, creatinine, |
+Interpret with: | Calcium, urea nitrogen, creatinine |

 Magnesium